Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Hold workshops connecting caregivers to tools and resources, such as Getting to Know Your Child’s School, Positive Parenting and homework help, HIPPY, Parents as Educational Partners, English Language for Parents.
+- Hold workshops connecting caregivers to tools and resources, such as internet safety, advanced academics and tools to help for SOL’s (math & reading), Getting to Know Your Child’s School, Positive Parenting and homework help, HIPPY, Parents as Educational Partners, English Language for Parents.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child and offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming: Regular News You Choose Newsletter, and International night and Learning Festival.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child and offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through the regular News You Choose Newsletter such as Math Night and Literacy night.

-- Provide mentors for students through partnerships with “Grand Involve” mentors and businesses.
+- Provide mentors for students through “Grand Involve” staff mentors and businesses.

-- Support parents in accessing county and community resources, such as health care, counseling, tutoring, etc.
+- Support parents in accessing county and community resources, such as health care and counseling, tutoring, etc.